Banu Daws

-Tufayl ibn Amr, one of Muhammad's companions.
+Tufayl ibn Amr, one of Muhammad's companions.Abu Hurairah also hails from the Daws tribe.

 There are Islamic prophecies with regards to 'End-Times' that have quoted the tribe; like the following by Abu Hurairah:Abu Hurairah said, I heard the Prophet say, The Hour will not come until the buttocks of the women of Daws move (quiver) while going around Dhu l-Khalasah.
 Dhu l-Khalasah was an idol worshiped by the tribe of Daws during the Jahiliyyah.
 (Hadith from Bukhari.)